A Close Examination of the Multipath Propagation Stochastic Model for Communications over Power Lines: Conclusion

 Since the number of parameters that result after the \ac{WLS} fitting is still excessively large, only the dominant paths that actively contribute to synthesize the \ac{CFR} have been selected according to a proposed decimation procedure that yields a more compact model.
 The implemented selection method determines the number of significant paths subject to a constraint on the maximum value of the \ac{NRMSE}.

 Once the \ac{MPM} parameters have been computed according to the proposed strategy, they are related to the characteristics of the actual \acp{CFR} like the frequency selectivity and the average channel gain.
 Suitable distributions that fit the empirical \ac{PDF} of each parameter are also given.
-Finally, the relation between the most relevant parameters of the model is explored.
-Provided results will aid the development improved channels models for indoor broadband \ac{PLC}.
+The relation between the most relevant parameters of the model is explored.

+{Finally, the applicability of the provided results for the development of stochastic \ac{MPM} models for indoor broadband \ac{PLC} and the influence of the \ac{MPM} parameters on the performance of \ac{PLC} system are discussed.}